 Indonesian low-cost carrier Lion Air and Malaysian travel conglomerate Berjaya Group have abandoned plans to enter Malaysiaâ€™s low-cost carrier market, and AirAsiaâ€™s investment in flag carrier Malaysia Airlines (MAS) may be one of the reasons.
 Lion Air and Berjaya announced in early June that they planned to transform Berjaya Air, a small turboprop operator, into a low-cost carrier operating ATR 72-500s and Boeing 737-900ERs.
 Lion Air was to own 49% of the airline, they said at the time. ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Lion Airâ€™s Low-Cost Joint Venture In Malaysia Falls Through".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Lion Airâ€™s Low-Cost Joint Venture In Malaysia Falls Through".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.